aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/dropdownitemcollection/_index.md

 ﻿---
 title: DropDownItemCollection class
 second_title: Aspose.Words for Python via .NET API Reference
-description: "A collection of strings that represent all the items in a drop-down form field."
+description: "A collection of strings that represent all the items in a drop-down form field"
 type: docs
 weight: 40
 url: /python-net/aspose.words.fields/dropdownitemcollection/